LionelDraghi/bbt/docs/features/A060_File_is_string.md

 ## Feature: "file is" followed by a code span (a string)

-In the rare case where the expected file content is a single line, it could for convenience and readability be given on the same line between backticks, and not in successive lines in a code fence.
+In the rare case where the expected file content is a single line, it can for convenience and readability be given on the same line between backticks, and not in successive lines in a code fence.

 ### Scenario: test on a single line file